 Discovering why we want an outcome helps us to understand how we are feeling and what we are needing.
 Let’s say I am a parent and the best outcome for me would be to keep our current home and have the children spend weeknights with me.
 I could be feeling anxious because I have a need for security for my children.
 Or, I might be feeling scared, because I have a need for support from my neighborhood friends.
 You get the idea.

 I may not get everything I want, but identifying how I am feeling and why I want an outcome helps me to regain a sense of control and opens up options to get to my needs met.
+For example, I may come to the conclusion that visiting my doctor and discussing medical marijuana, and how something like these fat buddha glass bubblers will allow me to consume the product in the best way to get the most out of it.
+This solution won’t come to light unless you seek out the answers to lead a better, more controlled life.
+It really is that simple.
 Operating out of pure emotion without understanding what is driving me will often lead to hasty decisions to make the bad feelings go away.
-For help through divorce, contact a mediator today at 585-244-2444 or firstname.lastname@example.org.
+For help through divorce, contact a mediator today at 585-244-2444 or email@example.com.